-Nicki is a graduate of Central Connecticut State University with a double major in Educational Theatre and U.S. History.
+Nicki is a graduate of Central Connecticut State University with a double major in Educational Theater and U.S. History.
 During the day she works with New Britain Public Schools in special education, and in the afternoon and evenings Nicki brings a love of the performing arts to children and teens in acting classes and shows.
-Nicki has been with NBYT since January 2011 where she has directed, performed, stage managed, and taught.
-She has also taught theater programs through East Hartford Public Schools, Hartford Performs, Performing Arts Programs, and the Gateway Project in Huntingdon, MA.
-Nicki has performed at Hartford's Envisionfest (giant bird puppeteer), at New Britain's Hole in the Wall Theater in The Impracticality of Modern-day Mastodons (mastodon puppeteer) and Rocky Horror Show (ensemble), at The Ridgefield Playhouse and Fairfield Theater Company in Dr. Phineas' Magical Emporium (Queen and Princess), as well as several main stage and student directed shows at CCSU.
-She currently lives in the New Britain Artists' Co-op with her husband, Elliot, who is a visual artist.
+Nicki has been with NBYT since January 2011, where she has taught, directed, performed, stage managed, and designed and built costumes.
+She has also taught theater programs through East Hartford Public Schools, Hartford Performs, Performing Arts Programs, and the Gateway Project in Huntingdon, Massachusetts.
+During the summer of 2016, Nicki traveled to The Freedom Theater in the West Bank of Palestine to work with children living in the Jenin refugee camp.
+Nicki has been a company member with Elmwood Productions as a puppeteer since early 2016, has performed at New Britain’s Hole in the Wall Theater in The Impracticality of Modern-day Mastodons (mastodon puppeteer) and Rocky Horror Show (Transylvanian ensemble), has performed at The Ridgefield Playhouse and Fairfield Theater Company in Dr. Phineas’ Magical Emporium (Queen and Princess), and performed in several main stage and student directed shows during her time at CCSU.

 Carmine Lavieri, Senior Teaching Artist